sarsatis/helm-charts/README.md

 2. Image propagation from one env to another env
 3. Argo some times gets stuck while getting deletion we have to delete the finilizers manually and the apps gets deleted
 4. Sync status if there is something wrong in yaml it keeps syncing new changes are not picked immediately until we stop the sync manually
-5.We use helm install manually to bring up all apps whats the best way to automate it
+5. We use helm install manually to bring up all apps whats the best way to automate it
+6.